 System startup and Registration of the HUB PP

 When the HUB PP system starts, the first module that runs is the Core Admin.
-The first task of the Core Admin is to register the HUB PP with the NMS service.
+The first task of the Core Admin is to register the HUB PP itself with the NMS service.
 The details for registration will be taken from a local information file that will contain the following:

 System serial number.